jfaro/metastable-failures/README.md

 make compose-down       # docker-compose -p jfaro down make logs               # docker logs jfaro_compose-post-service_1`
 ```

+*Note:*, `jfaro` can be replaced with whatever tag you choose.
+Just ensure you use the same tag in the `metastable-failures/src/config.py`.

 ## Setting up the workload generator